Home

 Catholic Psychotherapy | Spiritual Counsels | Books | About CSF

-Understanding Causality | The Unconscious Aspect of Emotional Trials | Encountering Emotional Trials with Faith | Medication vs. Self-Scrutiny | Self-help Recommendations
+Understanding Causality | The Unconscious Aspect of Emotional Trials | Encountering Emotional Trials with Faith | Medication vs. Self-Scrutiny | Vitamins and Minerals | Self-help Recommendations

-WE KNOW from scientific research that the brain and the mind have a mutual influence on each other.
+WE know from scientific research that the brain and the mind have a mutual influence on each other.

 Medical research has taught us that a hormonal imbalance, for example, can result in emotional symptoms, and that correction of the hormonal imbalance through medication or surgery can restore emotional stability.